timothelaborie/master_thesis/README.md

 Run the code in the order listed in the folders section above.

-Note: There are 4 files that normally take a long time to run.
+Note: There are 3 files that normally take a long time to run.
 I have included a const "DEMO_MODE" at the top of each file.
-When turned on, the files will run on a tiny dataset.
+When turned on, the files will run on a tiny subset of the data.
 The original runtimes are as follows:

 - The scraper takes over 12 hours to run.
 - The process of creating the training set for Mistral 7B takes around 3 hours and costs about 10$ of OpenAI credits.
-- The training and inference of Mistral 7B takes around 4 combined hours on a Runpod instance.
 - The process of mapping the hardware names to those of the efficiency table takes around 3 hour and also costs about 10$ of OpenAI credits.

 All other files can be run in a few minutes.

+## Expected output

+You should re-obtain the csv files that are already in the folders, and the plots used in the paper.

+## Expected run time for demo on a "normal" desktop computer

+The expected run time to run every notebook on a "normal" desktop computer is around 10 minutes (excluding the training and inference of Mistral 7B).

+## Instructions for use on custom data

+The code is designed only to analyse the mining section of bitcointalk.org.